-- Complete assignments as described here and on FLOW. - Attend class sessions and observe class policy.
-Email your adviser before an absence.
-A student may be dropped without notice after two absences. - Read, take quizzes, critique the publication and participate in critique sessions. - Complete a digital or print portfolio. - Complete assignments articles, photos, videos, multimedia, page design, etc. Keep editors and the adviser informed of the progress, respect and apply their feedback. - Complete work by deadlines. - Complete readings from news outlets, recommended textbooks and handouts. - Read as much as you can.
+- Have a learning mindset and be an example for the staff. - Complete assignments as described here and on FLOW. - Attend class sessions and observe class policy.
+Email your instructor before an absence.
+A student may be dropped without notice after two absences. - Read, take quizzes, critique the publication and participate in critique sessions. - Complete a digital or print portfolio. - Complete assignments articles, photos, videos, multimedia as well as editing assignments.
+Keep editors and the adviser informed of the progress, respect and apply their feedback. - Complete work by deadlines. - Complete readings from news outlets, recommended textbook and handouts. - Read as much as you can.
 Make daily news consumption a habit. - Participate in the campus class and Zoom class.
-Also, do Canvas assignments and exercises. - Take the possible final exam. - Do presentations in various classes to recruit students for La Voz News. - Distribute the newspapers and flyers and promote the publication.
+Also, do Canvas assignments and exercises. - Take the possible final exam. - Consistently and continuously strive to recruit students.
+Do presentations in various classes, visit high schools and campus events, etc. to recruit students. - Distribute campus newspapers and flyers and promote the publication.